 Summer studentships supervised to date: four

-Sapkota, R., Pardhan, S., & Van Der Linde, I. (2013).
-Manual tapping enhances visual short-term memory performance where visual and motor coordinates correspond, British Journal of Psychology, 104, pp249-264
+Sapkota, R., Pardhan, S., & van der Linde, I. (2013).
+Manual tapping enhances visual short-term memory performance where visual and motor coordinates correspond, British Journal of Psychology 104, 249-264

-Shahina, P., van der Linde, I., & Sapkota, R. (2014).
+Pardhan, S., Sapkota, R., & van der Linde, I. (2014).
 How does ageing affect visual short-term memory for identifying objects in their spatial locations?
-Association of Research in Vision & Ophthalmology, May 4-8, Orlando, Florida.
+The Association for Research in Vision & Ophthalmology, May 4-8, Orlando, Florida.
 Investigative Ophthalmology and Visual Science, 55(13):779

-Sapkota, R., van der Linde, I., & Pardhan, S. (2013).
-Age difference in visual short-term memory for object recall and location recognition.
-British Congress for Optometry and Vision Science, September 9-10, Glasgow, Scotland, Ophthalmic and Physiological Optics, 34, p105
+Sapkota, R., van der Linde, I. and Pardhan, S. (2013), Age difference in visual short-term memory for object recall and location recognition.
+British Congress for Optometry and Vision Science, September 9-10, Glasgow, Scotland.
+Ophthalmic and Physiological Optics, 34, 105

-Sapkota, R., Pardhan, S., & van der Linde, I. (2013).
-Change detection in visual short-term memory: The relative impact of pairwise swaps and object substitutions.
+Sapkota, R., Pardhan, S. and van der Linde, I. (2013), Change detection in visual short-term memory: The relative impact of pairwise swaps and object substitutions.
 Vision Sciences Society, May 10-15, Naples, FL.
-Journal of Vision, 13, p324
+Journal of Vision 13, 324

-Sapkota, R., Pardhan, S., & van der Linde, I. (2012).
-A load-specific influence of stimulus category on short-term memory for object and position.
+Sapkota, R., Pardhan, S. and van der Linde, I. (2012), A load-specific influence of stimulus category on short-term memory for object and position.
 Vision Sciences Society Annual Meeting, May 11-16, Naples, FL.
-Journal of Vision, 12, p292
+Journal of Vision, 12, 292

-Sapkota, R., Pardhan, S., & van der Linde, I. (2011).
-Priming effects in visual short-term memory for object position: Evidence for name-addressable object files?
+Sapkota, R., Pardhan, S. and van der Linde, I. (2011), Priming effects in visual short-term memory for object position: Evidence for name-addressable object files?
 34th European Conference on Visual Perception, August 28 - September 1, Toulouse, France.
-Perception, 40, pp82-83
+Perception, 40, 82-83

-Sapkota, R., Pardhan, S., & van der Linde, I. (2010).
-Feature binding across visual and manual domains: Evidence from a VSTM study.
+Sapkota, R., Pardhan, S. and van der Linde, I. (2010), Feature binding across visual and manual domains: Evidence from a VSTM study.
 Vision Sciences Society Annual Meeting, May 7-12, Naples, FL.
-Journal of Vision, 10, p766
+Journal of Vision, 10, 766